erikw/restic-automatic-backup-scheduler/README.md

 -export RESTIC_PASSWORD_FILE="$INSTALL_PREFIX/etc/restic/pw.txt"
 +export RESTIC_PASSWORD_FILE="/etc/restic/pw.txt"
 ```
-This prefix is there so that `make` users can set a different `$PREFIX` when installing like `PREFIX=/usr/local make install`.
+This prefix is there so that `make` users can set a different `$PREFIX` when installing like `PREFIX=/usr/local make install-systemd`.
 So if we don't use the makefile, we need to remove this prefix with the command above just.

 Arch Linux users can install the aur package [restic-systemd-automatic-backup](https://aur.archlinux.org/packages/restic-systemd-automatic-backup/) e.g.: